gentility-ai/agent/README.md

 - The agent runs with minimal privileges
 - Configuration files are protected with appropriate permissions
 - No sensitive data is stored in logs

+### Secure Credential Exchange (v1.1.0+)

+The agent implements X25519 Elliptic Curve Diffie-Hellman (ECDH) key exchange for secure credential transmission:

+**How it works:**

+1. **Key Generation**: Agent generates an Ed25519 seed key during initial setup (`ed25519_seed_key`)
+2. **Connection**: Agent derives X25519 keypair from seed and sends public key to server via connection parameters
+3. **Welcome**: Server sends its X25519 public key in the welcome message (`server_x25519_pubkey`)
+4. **Shared Secret**: Both parties independently derive the same shared secret using ECDH
+5. **Encryption**: Server encrypts database credentials with AES-256-CBC using the shared secret
+6. **Transmission**: Encrypted credentials are sent to agent for database queries

+**Security properties:**

+- Shared secret is never transmitted over the network
+- Each agent has a unique seed key
+- Credentials are encrypted at rest in the agent's config file
+- TLS provides additional transport-layer protection

+**New Commands:**

+- `store_credentials`: Server stores encrypted credentials for a database target
+- `secure_psql_query`: Execute PostgreSQL query using encrypted credentials
+- `secure_mysql_query`: Execute MySQL query using encrypted credentials

 ### Rate Limiting